Selen101001101/StickerSmash/README.md

 # Chap 4 .
 Use an Image Picker

 React Native provides built-in components as standard building blocks, such as ```<View>```, ```<Text>```, and ```<Pressable>```.
-We are building a feature to select an image from the device's media gallery.
-This isn't possible with the core components and we'll need a library to add this feature in our app.
+We are building a feature to select an image from the device"s media gallery.
+This isn"t possible with the core components and we"ll need a library to add this feature in our app.
-We'll use ```expo-image-picker```, a library from Expo SDK.
+We"ll use ```expo-image-picker```, a library from Expo SDK.
-This library provides access to the system's UI to select images and videos from the phone's library.
+This library provides access to the system"s UI to select images and videos from the phone"s library.

 ## Install expo-image-picker